Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: Security of DSCS I

-\begin{definition}[Security of Dynamic Provable Data Possession] A dynamic provable data possession scheme is secure if, given any probabilistic polynomial-time adversary $\mathcal{A}$ who can win the data possession game mentioned above with some non-negligible probability, there exists a polynomial-time extractor algorithm $\mathcal{E}$ that can extract (at least) the challenged vectors of the file by interacting (via challenge-response) with $\mathcal{A}$ polynomially many times. \end{definition}
+\begin{definition}[Security of a DSCS Protocol] A DSCS protocol is secure if, for any probabilistic polynomial-time adversary $\mathcal{A}$ who can win the data possession game mentioned above with some non-negligible probability, there exists a polynomial-time extractor $\mathcal{E}$ that can extract (at least) the challenged vectors by interacting (via challenge-response) with $\mathcal{A}$ polynomially many times. \end{definition}